-- The Multilateral Carbon Credit Fund (MCCF) of the European Bank for Reconstruction and Development; - The World Bank Carbon Fund for Europe (CFE); - The World Bank BioCarbon Fund.6
+- The Multilateral Carbon Credit Fund (MCCF)3 of the European Bank for Reconstruction and Development - The World Bank Carbon Fund for Europe (CFE)4 - The World Bank BioCarbon Fund5

-These investments predate the Carbon Fund and the involvement of the NTMA and were managed directly by the Department of the Environment, Climate and Communications.
-However, the units received from the investments are held in the Carbon Fund.
-Units received from investments in multilateral funds were surrendered when the final transaction of the first commitment period took place in 2015 and those not surrendered were carried forward to the next period.
+These investments predate the Carbon Fund and the involvement of the NTMA.
+They were managed directly by the Department of the Environment, Climate and Communications.
+However, the units received from the investments were held in the Carbon Fund.
+Units received6 from investments in multilateral funds have largely been surrendered to meet Ireland's compliance targets.7

-As of the end of 2021 there are no further commitments to be paid to the three multilateral funds.
+As of the end of 2022 there are no further commitments to be paid to the three multilateral funds.
 All three are now closed, with the World Bank BioCarbon Fund the most recent to close in 2021.
-On the closure of this fund, the World Bank returned the remaining money to the participants.
-Ireland received €415,114.97 in November 2021, which was returned to the Exchequer.